timonity/Route/README.md

 ### Functionality Extension

 Feel free to extend or subclass `Router` in order to add new navigation commands or override them.

+### Router creation

+Actually router can be created **without** window.
+Window only required for setting window root controller functionality.

+Router can be created without **controller**, which is ok to set window root view controller.

 ## Requirements